LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Introduction

-In this paper, we are particularly interested in solving the IfO problem in an \emph{offline} setting: Given state-only demonstrations by experts and abundant state-action demonstrations by imperfect agents of an arbitrary level of optimality, we find a policy that follows the sequence of expert's states without further interaction with the environment.
+In this paper, we are particularly interested in solving the LfO problem in an \emph{offline} setting: Given the state-only demonstrations by experts and abundant state-action demonstrations by imperfect agents of arbitrary levels of optimality, we aim to find a policy that follows the sequence of expert's states without further interaction with the environment.
 This problem setting is appealing in many practical situations where environment interactions are costly or risky.
-But it cannot be tackled successfully by existing approaches.
-Most of the existing IfO methods are on-policy algorithms~\citep{torabi2018gaifo,yang2019iddm,sun2019fail,liu2019sail}, which is not directly applicable to the offline setting.
+Yet, it cannot be straightforwardly tackled by existing approaches.
+Most of the existing LfO methods are on-policy algorithms~\citep{torabi2018gaifo,yang2019iddm,sun2019fail,liu2019sail}, which is not directly applicable to the offline setting.
 One of the few exceptions is BCO~\citep{torabi2018bco}, which performs behavior cloning on the inferred action via an inverse dynamics model.
-This method could be suboptimal unless the inverse dynamics disagreement is always zero, i.e. the underlying environment is a deterministic and injective MDP.
-Another one is OPOLO~\citep{ZhuEtal2020opolo}, an off-policy IfO algorithm, but it relies on a nested min-max optimization and requires evaluation on out-of-distribution action values during training, which can be unstable especially in offline learning setting.
+This method could be suboptimal unless the inverse dynamics disagreement is always zero, i.e. the underlying environment dynamics is deterministic and injective.
+Another one is OPOLO~\citep{ZhuEtal2020opolo}, an off-policy LfO algorithm, but it relies on nested min-max optimization as well as out-of-distribution (OOD) action values, which can be unstable especially in the offline setting.
+IQ-Learn~\citep{garg2021iq} solves an Inverse RL and can be applied to the offline LfO by learning a state-only reward function.
+However, it suffers from numerical instability due to using OOD action values in the offline setting.
+Lastly, RCE~\citep{eysenbach2021replacing}, an example-based control algorithm, can in principle be applied to the offline LfO setting by providing the expert trajectories as successful example states; however, its empirical performance is known to be limited without online data collection.